e3oroush/askCode/README.md

 - **Multi-agent support**: Choose your preferred AI backend (Gemini, AmazonQ, etc.).
 - **Configurable**: Select agents and tweak settings via a simple Lua API.
 - **Prepared prompts**: Built-in use cases like explaining code, finding bugs, or suggesting optimizations.
+- **Code replacement**: Select code and ask AI to modify it directly in your buffer (add docstrings, fix bugs, refactor, etc.).
 - **Extensible**: Add your own agents and custom prompts.
 - **Neovim-native UI**: Responses are displayed in floating windows or splits, asynchronously and non-blockingly.